 “I’m not someone who writes down a list of goals,” admitted Pinto, who began her thoroughbred career at the age of 26.
 “It’s too much stress.
-Things can happen in a heartbeat that alter your expectations.”
+Things can happen in a heartbeat that alters your expectations.”

 When the gates opened, the Ontario-bred chestnut threw her head back and hit Pinto square in the face, sending her crashing to the ground.

 “Not how you want to start the year,” she deadpanned.
 “I’m a little bit sore, but I’ll be back tomorrow (she was).
 These are the moments you know are going to come.
 You have to be willing to accept that.
 If not, you’re in the wrong sport.
 You’ve got to be tough.
 And you have to realize the races will go on without you.
 Someone will replace you and ride the horses you’re supposed to be on.
 That’s the nature of the business.“

 A business that Pinto, who won her first two races in one day, and teamed with Spread the News to win the 2009 Don Valliere Cup, works overtime to be successful at.

 The Fort Erie resident works as many horses as she can find in the mornings, then trades in her saddle for a sheet of paper when she visits various barns as an agent.

 “I’ve done it for the past two years, and it’s really been good for me and my career,” offered Pinto.
 “Sometimes you need to make tough decisions about what horse you opt for, but to me; it’s all about being upfront with the trainers.
 I think of myself as loyal, and that’s what you want in return.”